Jarbix3/Calculator/README.md

 # Calculator

-Still missing float and percentage function, will also modify css later on.
+Still missing float and percentage function, will modify later on.